Virtual Environments

 • Now push to github

-Managing R packages is much easier than managing Python packages.
-The R environment uses a package called renv.
-It will save a list of packages to a lock file, similar to environment.yml.
+For virtual environments in R, the package called renv is commonly used.
+It will save a list of packages to a lock file, similar to environment.yml or requirements.txt.
 Then, every time you or another teammate opens the R project in your repo the renv package will activate in the background and determine if any packages are not aligned with the repo’s lock file.
 It will ensure that everyone is using the same package versions

 Important